Clint Eastwood's Longtime Partner Christina Sandera Dead at 61

+The outlet cites her death certificate which was released by the Monterey County Health Department earlier in the week.
+Her cause of death is officially listed as "cardiac arrhythmia," which is an abnormality in the timing of the heartbeat, according to the Post.

+The death certificate also notes that Atherosclerotic coronary artery disease also played a part in Sandera's passing.
+The original announcement continues below.

-Clint Eastwood has confirmed that his longtime girlfriend, Christina Sandera, has died.
-According to TMZ, the legendary actor and director confirmed her passing in a statement but didn't reveal any cause of death.
+Eastwood confirmed his longtime girlfriend Sandera died one week ago.
+According to TMZ, the legendary actor and director honored her with a statement but didn't reveal any cause of death at the time.

 "Christina was a lovely, caring woman, and I will miss her very much," Eastwood said in a statement.
 A Warner Bros. spokesperson also added that no further information will be released.

-Note: UPDATE: Christina Sandera's cause of death has been revealed.
-According to the New York Post, the long-term girlfriend of legendary actor Clint Eastwood died due to a heart attack.